awilli32/jsmini/01-Class-Activities/16-Adv-Interactive-Vis-and-Dashboards/4/Activities/04-Stu_Stocks_Corr/README.md

 ## Instructions

+* Produce a chart that compares the performance for two stocks.

 * Use the starter code provided and complete the function `rollingCorrelation`.

 * The two arrays passed to this function will arrays of closing prices for both stocks.